RhoInc/open-source-handbook/releases/README.md

 - Using JIRA instead of github issues is fairly common in larger projects that implement SCRUM/Agile methodologies.
 - Several projects (like this one!) are primarily for documentation.
 These projects still use github, but generally do not have versioned releases.
+- We use [github flow](https://guides.github.com/introduction/flow/) which emphasizes making a new branch for each feature for larger multi-developer projects.
+For small single-developer projects, a single branch might be made for a release.